alephium/voting-tutorial/docs/Voting Application on Alephium.md

 The goal of this tutorial is to guide you through the process of building a decentralized voting application on the Alephium blockchain.
 We will first present a simple voting protocol and describe the transactional model of the Alephium blockchain.
 Then we will implement the protocol as a smart contract and use a Typescript API client to deploy the contract on the blockchain testnet and allow users to vote.
 At the end of this guide you will have learnt how to build a simple application on Alephium and will be ready to implement your own idea with the frontend of your choice.
-As an example below is a screenshot of the full voting application which is accessible [here]((https://github.com/alephium/voting-demo)).
-We will implement a minimalist version of this application using the same API Client and contracts but a simpler UI in React.
+As an example below is a screenshot of the full voting application which is accessible [here](https://github.com/alephium/voting-demo).
+We will implement a minimalist version of this application using the same API client and contracts but a simpler UI in React.
 No prior React knowledge is not required.

 <img title="demo" src="./assets/full-app.JPG" alt="Full application" >